 When trauma piles up and one is layered on top of another, complex trauma results.

 DID is a disorder which develops in childhood and often goes unrecognized and sometimes misdiagnosed in adulthood.
 It is a natural response to traumatic and terrifying circumstances beyond a child’s ability to cope or understand.
 While the literature considers this a rare disorder, it is my professional opinion that it is much more prevalent than the mental health community is ready to admit.
+It does not appear as clearly as the movies would have us believe – it is often a subtle shifting that by design is undetectable.
+You have to look to see if this a person’s experience and not all therapists, psychologists, or psychiatrists understand dissociation and not many screen for it.

-When overwhelms beyond capacity, the brain has the capacity to split into parts, each of whom may identify as having an individualized sense of self and separateness.
+When overwhelmed beyond capacity, the brain has the capacity to split into parts, each of whom may identify as having an individualized sense of self and separateness.
 The goal of a dissociative system is to keep the front part of self appearing normal while the parts operate in the background to keep the bad stuff out of the front part’s conscious awareness.

 I love identifying and working with DID because there is a clear therapeutic path forward towards healing and integration (if this is chosen by the system).